hoytech/update-immutable/README.md

 * **Implements `$unset`**
   The react team [refuses to merge](https://github.com/facebook/react/pull/2362/) this functionality for some pretty dubious reasons. `$unset` is important for several use-cases.

-* `$unshift` doesn't reverse the list
+* **unshift` doesn't reverse**
-  The original version basically unshifts each element in a loop, thereby reversing the provided list.
-This version fixes this bug and makes it work like [perl's unshift](http://perldoc.perl.org/functions/unshift.html).
+  The react version of `$unshift` unshifts each element in a loop, thereby reversing the provided list.
+This version fixes that bug and makes it work like [perl's unshift](http://perldoc.perl.org/functions/unshift.html).

 * **Supports auto-vivification**
   [Auto-vivification](https://en.wikipedia.org/wiki/Autovivification) allows you to modify a nested data structure even if the nesting data-structures don't yet exist.
-In this case they will be created so as to satisfy the update.
-This simplifies some use-cases, for example you don't need to maintain an initial state skeleton.
+They will be created so as to satisfy the update.
+This simplifies many use-cases, for example you don't need to maintain an initial-state skeleton.

 ## Server-side